TheophillusLets/SoftDev/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

+      Planning - identify the software requirement or purpose and scope.
+      Requirement analysis - identify the final user specification.
+      Design - building the framework.
+      Coding - converting software design into tangible code.
+      Testing - examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.